Interactive Components

 }

-Sometimes a component can consist of several parts that we want to render separately.
-For each of them we will create own rendering method, here is for example renderPaginator():
+Sometimes a component may consist of several parts that we want to render separately.
+For each of them, we create our own rendering method, here in the example, renderPaginator():

 public function renderPaginator(): void